s0cit0/BIBLE-STUDY/README.md

 **This journey isn’t about rushing—it’s about growing closer to God through His Word.
 Stay faithful each day, and you’ll finish this year with a deeper understanding of the Bible and a stronger relationship with Him.**

 ---

+### Thank You

+A special thank you to Brent for putting all this together and making this valuable guide possible.